fernandorochaworld/farms/docs/base/001-good-practices.md

 - Avoid `!` operator when possible

 ### Testing
-- Write unit tests for business logic
+- Write unit tests for business logic and to the main features developed.
 - Create widget tests for UI components
 - Test authentication flows
 - Mock Firebase services in tests